iam-smjamilsagar/Invisible-Cloak/README.md

 Before using the red cloak, I can see myself infront of the camera
 <img src="2.PNG" alt="Screenshot-02">

-Using the red cloak I invisible myslef.
+Using the red cloak I can invisible myself.
 <img src="3.PNG" alt="Screenshot-03">